Alone on a Wide Wide Sea: Part One (The Story of Arthur Hobhouse)

-Part Two (Allie)
+Part Two (The Journey of the Kitty Four)

 After her father's death, Allie sails alone from Australia to England.

 En route to New Zealand, the Kitty IV is joined by an albatross.
 Allie becomes convinced that the spirit of her father lives on in the albatross, and the bird becomes an important source of motivation.
 Sadly, after rounding Cape Horn, she accidentally kills the albatross, as it gets fouled in a fishing line that she is trailing behind the boat.
 This loss triggers her to fall into a depressive mood, which eventually is lifted when she encounters a loggerhead turtle.

 She attracts the attention of Marc Topolski, an American astronaut on board the International Space Station (ISS).
 They strike up a friendship via phone and email, as the ISS frequently passes overhead Kitty IV.
 Then with the help of her mother, grandfather and the astronaut she finds Kitty.
 When Allie meets Kitty, Kitty tells her how she was adopted by a Canadian family and grew up with them in Canada.
 Kitty then produces a box and Allie, who still has her father's lucky key, gives Kitty the key who inserts it into the box.
 The box is a musical box.
 It plays London Bridge is Falling Down, Allie's father's favourite song.
 Allie then proceeds to read Kitty her father's story.

+Background

+Morpurgo said he wrote the novel in approximately two and a half to three months.
+The inspiration for the story was two-fold; the major motivation was Morpurgo being touched after hearing stories of "broken lives of young children shipped out from the United Kingdom to the colonies after World War II".
+Secondly, Morpurgo tells the story of when his Australian friend Alex Whitworth and his mate Peter Crozier, sailed around the world in their first circumnavigation.
+According to Morpurgo, they saw a strange light in the sky one night in March 2005, and started emailing their friends in Sydney about it.
+After discovering it was in fact the International Space Station, their friends in Sydney emailed NASA who put them in touch with the Space Station.
+Morpurgo says the "extraordinary communication" that took place between astronaut Leroy Chiao, the commander of Expedition 10, and Whitworth and Crozier, "fired up his imagination".
+Morpurgo gives thanks to Whitworth and Crozier in the title page of the book for "informing and inspiring this story".